 Yes.
-Tables in SciNote support basic math operations just as Excel spreadsheets do, but with some exceptions.
+Tables that are created under the section Table in a protocol step or under Results in SciNote support basic math operations just as Excel spreadsheets do, but with some exceptions.
 The functions that can be used in SciNote tables are the following:

 - SUM adds together a supplied set of numbers and returns the sum of these values (e.g. =SUM(C1;D1));

 - AVERAGE returns the arithmetic mean of a list of supplied numbers;

 - MEDIAN returns the statistical median (the middle value) of a list of supplied numbers;

 - MAX returns the largest value from a supplied set of numeric values;

 - MIN returns the smallest value from a supplied set of numeric values;